Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Introduction

 The structure learning problem can be greatly simplified if the topological ordering of the variables is known.
 By ordering, we mean a permutation $\sigma \in \bbS^p$, where $\bbS^p$ denotes the symmetric group on $\{1, \dots, p\}$, such that for any $i < j$, an edge connecting $ \sigma(i)$ and $\sigma(j) $ is always directed as $\sigma(i) \rightarrow \sigma(j)$.
-Such an ordering always exists (but may not be unique) for a DAG due to acyclicity.
-If the ordering is given, each DAG represents a unique equivalence class.
-Hereinafter, we refer to structure learning with known ordering as DAG selection and reserve the term ``structure learning" for learning equivalence classes when the ordering is not specified.
+Such a total ordering always exists, but may not be unique, for a DAG due to acyclicity.
+For example, for $1 \rightarrow 3 \leftarrow 2$, the ordering can be either $(1, 2, 3)$ or $(2, 1, 3)$.
+Any two different DAGs that share a same ordering cannot be Markov equivalent.
+This can be proved by contradiction: if the two DAGs are Markov equivalent, they must have the same skeleton~\citep{verma1991equivalence}, but the ordering uniquely determines the directions of all edges implying that the two DAGs must be the same.
+Henceforth, we refer to the problem as DAG selection when the ordering is known and reserve the term ``structure learning'' for learning equivalence classes when the ordering is unknown; the latter is the focus of this paper.